We think this movie stands out for:

-Families can talk about the qualities it took for the American Samoans to turn their team around.
+Families can talk about the qualities it took for the American Samoans to turn their team around in Next Goal Wins.
+How does the team demonstrate integrity, perseverance, and teamwork?
 Which of those qualities do you think were distinctly related to their country and culture?

 The filmmakers could not have known the outcome of this story when they started filming.
 It was a risky venture, but it turned out to be lucky.
 Why do you think true stories about actual events can be so satisfying?
 Would you have liked the film even if it turned out differently?